AsakawaP/dendron.obsidian/notes/dendrobs.topic.file.md

 - `.obsidian` Obsidian configurations, themes and plugins
 - `templates` template notes for Obsidian
-- `obsidian.*` folders of notes which rely on Obsidian or are not suitable with Dendron
+- `obs.*` folders of notes which rely on Obsidian or are not suitable with Dendron
   e.g. `Obsidian Canvas`, `Longform`

 ## VSCode and Git

 - `settings.code-workspace` the workspace for configurations and source control management
 - `.gitignore` && `.gitattributes` Git config files
+- `scripts` user scripts
+  e.g. [[dendrobs.obsidian.plugin.templater]] user scripts